By Christina Mathieson, LMFT #115093, founder of My Mental Climb.

 The treatment landscape for underlying GAD is well-established:

-• Cognitive Behavioral Therapy (CBT) — targets the thought patterns and behaviors that keep anxiety running.
+- Cognitive Behavioral Therapy (CBT).
+Targets the thought patterns and behaviors that keep anxiety going.
 Strong evidence base.
 Can be highly structured or more conversational.

 The work is rarely about eliminating anxiety.
-The goal is usually: your baseline quiets down to a level where it isn't running your calendar, your sleep, or your relationships — and when anxiety does show up, you have tools that aren't just "overpreparing harder."
+The goal is usually: your baseline quiets down to a level where it isn't dictating your calendar, your sleep, or your relationships, and when anxiety does show up, you have tools that aren't just "overpreparing harder."

 When to reach out